-PESSIMISM (L. pessimum, the worst), the doctrine that existence is evil, a calamity; that life is
+PESSIMISM (L. pessimum, the worst), the doctrine that existence is evil, a calamity; that life is not worth while.

-PHENOMENAL, (a) whatever pertains to a phenomenon or appearance; (b) something extraordi-
+PHENOMENAL, (a) whatever pertains to a phenomenon or appearance; (b) something extraordinary, exceptional, unique.

 PHENOMENALISM (Gk. phaino, to show), is the epistemological theory that there is no certain knowledge but of phenomena or qualities, appearances, and by extension, that nothing else exists.
 Ant: dualism, realism; syn: sensism, positivism.